Are Metal Flossers Harmful?

 In other words, the surface of healthy enamel is harder than iron but softer than carbon steel.
 2,6

-This is why properly made—and properly used—metal dental cleaning instruments won’t damage your teeth…
+This is why properly made—and properly handled—metal cleaning instruments used at the dentist’s office won’t damage your teeth…

 So long as your enamel is healthy and unsoftened to begin with.
 7-9